PatBall1/detectree2/docs/source/tutorial.rst

 Once we are all set up, we can get commence model training.
 Training will continue until a specified number of iterations (``max_iter``) or until model performance is no longer improving ("early stopping" via ``patience``).
+Training outputs, including model weights and training metrics, will be stored in ``out_dir``.

 .. code-block::